-The 2021 College Football New Orleans Bowl is between Louisiana and Marshall this Saturday, December 18th, at 9:15 pm EST on ESPN.
+The 2022 New Orleans Bowl is between South Alabama and Western Kentucky this Wednesday, December 21st, at 9:00 PM EST on ESPN.
 Read on to learn how to watch the game for free!

-Watch The New Orleans Bowl: You can Live Stream Louisiana vs. Marshall in the New Orleans Bowl on ESPN with a subscription to DIRECTV STREAM (Sign up for a 5-day free trial.
+Watch The New Orleans Bowl: You can Live Stream South Alabama vs. Western Kentucky in The New Orleans Bowl on ESPN through the following streaming services.
+Some will let you watch The New Orleans Bowl on ESPN free with a no-commitment free trial:

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The New Orleans Bowl below.